 In addition to this comparison, we recommend reading our review of each brand (and top picks):

 Comparing Construction (Materials & Quality)

 Casper is a mattress made from foam that is compressed, boxed, and delivered to your house.

-- The top layer has 1.5-inches tall foam that is proprietary to the company.
-It has an open-cell design that helps with heat regulation.
+- The top layer has foam that is proprietary to the company.
+It has a design that helps with heat regulation.

-- The base layer contains a 7.5-inch piece of durable, dense poly support.
+- The base layer contains a piece of durable, dense poly support.